MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-03-25-evil-genius.markdown

 Mike: Found instrument things.
 {: .interviewee }

 Max: Yeah, we don't have the baguette bag on this tour, unfortunately.
-We played for this radio station in Santa Cruz called [KPIG&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://kpig.com) and <span class="important">we usually travel without a drum kit and we just played this tiny space and we were kind of like, "Okay, what are we going to give Mike to use?"
+We played for this radio station in Santa Cruz called [KPIG&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://kpig.com) and <span class="important">we usually travel without a drum kit and we just played this tiny space and we were kind of like, "Okay, what are we going to give Mike to use?"
 He said, "I have this stuff.
 Let's make this happen."
 Things like "cymbal on ground," baguette bag, toys...</span>
 {: .interviewee }

 Stefan: I proposed that we rename the band at that point to Bang on the Baguette, but the proposal was not taken by the other guys in the band.